lee-joanne/rageit/README.md

 ### Programs Used

 1. [Git](https://git-scm.com/)
     - Git was used by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+Version control.

 2. [GitHub](https://github.com/)
     - GitHub was used to store the project code after being pushed in by Git.
 Project repository linked with Heroku for deployment process.
 GitHub was also used to create the kanban board.